anabolyc/postmarketos-playground/README.md

 ### Post install

-After image flashed and device booted, ssh keys are already baked into the image, so you only need to figure out the IP address of the device and ssh into it.
+After the image flashed and the device booted, the SSH keys are already baked into the image, so you only need to figure out the IP address of the device and SSH into it.
-- You can either look up IP address in your router settings, as it would lease IP address over DHCP
+- You can either look up the IP address in your router settings, as it would lease an IP address over DHCP
-- You can connect using USB cable and simply ssh into the device on `172.16.42.1` address and check it from within
+- You can connect using a USB cable and simply SSH into the device on the `172.16.42.1` address and check it from within

 ```
 ssh pm@172.16.42.1